[Stratford Software, Inc.]

 Future

-Our present windows version work best with Windows 2000/XP/Vista/Win7/2003/2008 Server 32/64.
-Our Windows version works with those as well as the 64bit operating systems.
+Our present windows version work best with Windows 2000/XP/Vista/Win7,8.x or 20xx and newer servers 32/64.
+Our Windows version works well with 32bit and 64bit operating systems.
 Behind the data-entry screen, it is more up to date than any program we have seen.
 All Stratford software is multi-user, in fact, we have never published a single-user (rinky-dink) application.
 Unlike some other software vendors we do not charge when you add workstations.
 Our software is proven and it works.
 It is the best healthcare billing program available.
 It will work for the largest customers and it is priced for the smallest.

 We keep our program current with all the changes in healthcare billing, especially the changes in EDI.
 That is our first commitment.
 We want to have a program that works first and then make it as beautiful as we can - second.
 All electronic transmissions are required to be in the ANSI X.12 transaction sets.
 We have had customers transmitting heavy volume in this format since April, 1994.
 What other billing software company could make that claim in 1994?

 We have had ANSI X.12 v5010 coded and in all updates as of January 2007.
 All current versions of the Stratford program have the ANSI X.12 V5010 A1 transactions sets integrated now.
 Our v5010 was approved by Medicare in early 2011.
 We have written documentation that a provider using Stratford Software transmitted the first valid Medicare v5010 claim.
 You can create some claims in a pre-EDI claim file.
-Using that claim file, you can create the v4010 version format.
-Then with a simple change in the EDI control screen, create the v5010 version format from that same claim file.
-All Stratford updates contain all ICD9 and ICD10 diagnosis codes as well as an integrated utility to convert between the 2 formats automatically at the time the claim is created.
-That means you can enter your diagnosis codes in either ICD9 or ICD10 (or mix them) and the EDI output will be in the format that the receiver (payer or clearinghouse) requires.
+All Stratford updates contain all ICD9 and ICD10 diagnosis codes as well as an integrated utility to convert between the 2 formats automatically at the time the claim is created prior to 10/1/2015 for TEST CLAIMS ONLY.
+That means you can enter your diagnosis codes in either ICD9 or ICD10 (or mix them) and the EDI output will be in the format that the receiver (payer or clearinghouse) requires for TEST CLAIMS ONLY PRIOR TO 10/1/2015.
 We demonstrated this at our user meeting in November 2010 at the Las Vegas Mandalay Bay convention center.
 What other software company had that capability in 2010?

 Electronic Medical Records: (EMR, EPR) Stratford has clinical medical records for all specialties in the program now.
 This is a fully integrated module - no importing or exporting data.
-We plan to have extensions to the present database structure as soon as the government adopts a standard.
-We also plan to make software available that will allow Stratford customers to exchange patient information with other implementations of the government standard.
 More information here.

 Database structure: We are using Microsoft developer tools.
 We distribute a royalty free database that has no pre-defined number of users.
 This database has no additional charges per workstation and/or server configurations.
 This will work for all healthcare provider organizations that we have tested.